-It comes without saying that online game development is a legit startup idea.
+Online game development is a legitimate startup idea.
 However, the very first question you will stumble upon is the game genre.
-The point is, the gaming industry is an extremely volatile market sector.
+The point is, that the gaming industry is an extremely volatile market sector.
 You can’t just develop some software product and expect it to become popular worldwide.
-You need to understand what gamers expect from your game.
+It is important to understand what gamers expect from your game.
 You need to understand which genre to pick.

 Let’s discover 4 best-selling gaming genres, learn their specifics, and figure out which one suits you the most.